pretix/pretix-docs/docs/guides/seating.md

 In order to **move** selected elements, drag and drop them with the mouse or use the arrow keys.
 Use the `Shift` key for larger movements and the `Alt` key for smaller movements.
 If you want to align elements to the grid, hold the `Ctrl` key while moving them.

+If you want to move selected elements to a **different zone**, click the :btn:fa3-cut: "cut" button.
+Alternatively, press `Ctrl`+`X`.
+Select the zone to which you want to move the elements.
+Click the :btn:fa3-paste: "paste" button.
+Alternatively, press `Ctrl`+`V`.

 The editor will **validate** your layout.
 It will warn you if there are duplicate seat numbers or row numbers.